AntoninoParisi/wall_follower/ReadMe.md

 # Goals
-- Make an high level FSM controller to find a wall, and follow it
+- Make an high level controller based on a Behavior Tree to find a wall, and follow it
 - Implement a reverse action based on previous actions
 - Implement a collision detector and related routine for collision avoidance